-TDDs allow the caller to call another person who has a TDD and type messages that
+TDDs allow you to call another person who has a TDD and type messages that are displayed

-are displayed on a visual screen.
-TDDs come in a variety of models and can also be
+on a visual screen.
+TDDs come in a variety of models and can also be used with telecommunication

-which is a small magnetic coil in the hearing aid, helps improve sound during telephone
+is a small magnetic coil in the hearing aid.
+It helps improve sound during telephone

 Amplifiers that are portable or built into the receiver of the telephone can help

 increase the volume for the listener.
-In addition, for those persons who have difficulty
+In addition, for those who have trouble hearing

-hearing the high-pitched ring of the telephone, the sound can be replaced with a lower
+the high-pitched ring of the telephone, the sound can be replaced with a lower tone

 Radio, stereo, and television amplifiers